 Bonus: The Thing That Shouldn’t Stand in Your Way

 I understand language barriers can be intimidating.
-But you’d be surprised by just how much you can communicate by hand signals, writing words in their language on paper, and, nowadays, using a translation app.
+But you’d be surprised how much you can communicate by hand signals, writing words in their language on paper, and using a translation app.

 The more you put yourself in language barrier situations, the more comfortable you’ll feel with it.
 Of course, you should make the effort to learn at least some basic “please” and “thank yous” in the local language.